iblai/ibl-edx-third-party-auth-app/USAGE.md

 This process needs to be repeated for each `LMS` and `CMS` domain that exists.

 ## Notes about SSO Flow
+**On-Boarding Users**
-- When performing user onboarding through the [user-management API](https://docs.ibleducation.com/cisco/docs/ibl-user-api/), please make sure to add `"provider": "keycloak"` to the payload
+- When performing user onboarding through the dl-user-management API, please make sure to add `"provider": "keycloak"` to the payload
     - The users full name must also be provided as that is a required field for EdX
 - This will ensure an entry gets created for this user and backend in the django admin's `User Social Auth` table
 - If this is not done during onboarding, when the user logs in they will be presented with a dialog asking them to link their account
-- Please ensure users's are onboarded to edx _before_ they try and login to the LMS/CMS.
-    - Logging into the LMS could present the user with additional fields to fill out, depending on what's passed via the id token
+    - If you do not onboard the user (they don't exist on edx), then this shouldn't be a problem.

+**No On-Boarding Users**
 - Logging into the CMS first will result in a "Page Not Found" because it will try to redirect to a `registration` url
+    - User's who have a keycloak account but haven't created their edx account should always login through the LMS first
+- Logging into the LMS could present the user with additional fields to fill out, depending on what's passed via the id token (given name, family name, etc) and how the `REGISTRATION_EXTRA_FIELDS` is configured.